 Ask around!
 You probably have family or friends that had some type of work done to their home.
 The best way to find a contractor is by word-of-mouth.
-You’ll have the opportunity to ask questions to a previous client, see the contractor’s work, and see how it holds up overtime.
+You’ll have the opportunity to ask questions to a previous client, see the contractor’s work, and judge how it holds up overtime.

 We found our contractor through our architect.
 Like I mentioned in How to Find An Architect, we didn’t know anyone who had this much work done to their home.
-We had lots of friends and family update basements, kitchens, and bathrooms, but no one who had reconfigured rooms –including loadbearing beams, and running brand new plumping and HVAC.
+We had lots of friends and family update basements, kitchens, and bathrooms, but no one who had reconfigured rooms –including loadbearing beams, and running brand new plumping, and HVAC.